 1. Multi-sensory learning material

-Using VAKT (visual, auditory, kinesthetic ,and tactile) learning material can help in reading acquisition.
+Using VAKT (visual, auditory, kinesthetic, and tactile) learning material can help in reading acquisition.

-Few examples of effective multi-sensory learning activities are:
+A few examples of effective multi-sensory learning activities are:

 - Writing letters in a sand tray with their fingers